 The procedure was similar to amniocentesis, she says.
 "They made a small incision in my belly, and did the procedure through a tiny tube.
 I still can't believe it!"

-"It was so stressful and hard to deal with.
-I still didn't know if the baby would be okay."
+"It was so stressful and hard to deal with,” says Anne.
+“I still didn't know if the baby would be OK."

 The shunt was the only way the baby could urinate due to the blockage in his urethra — and the Fetal team wasn't sure if the blockage could eventually be fixed.
 At 12 days old, Mason had surgery for a vesicostomy (an opening for bladder drainage) and the shunt was removed.
 At 3 months old, the blockage in the urethra was opened and a small catheter was inserted to keep the urethra open.

 "He actually has three kidneys now, although one is tiny and nonfunctioning and the second minimally functioning."
-The later is slated to be surgically removed, making it surgery number 10 for Mason.
+The latter is slated to be surgically removed, which will be surgery number 10 for Mason.
 (Additional surgeries included procedures for his undescended testicles.)

 More challenges faced the Grahl family.
 At 7 months old, Anne saw something sticking out from Mason's side.
 It turned out to be stage 1 hepatoblastoma, a rare liver cancer.
 Half of his liver was removed and he successfully underwent four rounds of chemotherapy.
-When 2 years passed cancer free, he was able to end dialysis and have the kidney transplant.
+When two years passed cancer free, he was able to end dialysis and have the kidney transplant.
 He continues to be in remission.

-It's been a hard road, says Anne.
-A real roller coaster.
-"But it's worth it.
+"It's been emotionally draining, but I wouldn't do anything differently,” she says.
+“Children's Hospital gave my son the chance to live.
 Without the fetal surgery, Mason wouldn't have survived the pregnancy.
 There are options, and they do work.
-I hope other parents in the same circumstances can find this out.
+I hope other parents in the same circumstances can find this out.”